rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 ## [Talk to me](https://github.com/rtens/demo-blog/tree/cc8b8159c946ec4a79224fb051eeac78921ad6bb) ##

-The blog is a roaring success and tons of people read it but more and more would also be able to comment on the articles.
+The blog is a roaring success and tons of people read it but more and more would like to be able to comment on the articles.
 So we add a comment form to each article and point it to the `index.php`.

 	#2011-12-13__watoki_tutorial.html
 	<hr>